DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does a private gynaecology consultation cost in the UK?

 A private gynaecology consultation is usually the first step before any private scan or procedure, booked to get seen quickly rather than wait months on the NHS.
 The consultant's fee covers the appointment and their opinion, and it sits separately from the hospital.
-Any ultrasound, swabs or blood tests done as part of the visit are charged on top.
+Any ultrasound, swabs or blood tests done as part of the visit are charged on top, so the number you see advertised is rarely the number you pay.

 The quick version